nf-core/circrna/docs/usage.md

 Note that `TREATMENT_REP3` only has one entry in the `phenotype.csv` file, even though it has two entries in the `samplesheet.csv` file.

-# Analysis modules

-`nf-core/circrna` provides 3 analysis modules to the user:

-1. BSJ detection
-2. Joint quantification of circular and linear transcriptome
-3. miRNA target prediction

 ## circRNA discovery

 The core module of `nf-core/circrna`, a user can utilise up to seven circRNA quantification tools to fully characterise the circRNA profile in samples.

 Currently, supported tools include `CIRCexplorer2`, `circRNA finder`, `CIRIquant`, `DCC`, `find circ` , `MapSplice` & `Segemehl` however, the authors of `nf-core/circrna` welcome contributions from authors of novel quantification tools to keep the workflow current.

 By default, `nf-core/circrna` runs the circRNA discovery analysis module.